Academic Progress Policy

 |Less than attempted

-The following information details how warning and termination will affect your financial aid eligibility.
+The following information details how warning status and termination status will affect your financial aid eligibility.

 Good Academic Standing (2.0 GPA or higher) and completion of credit level:

 Students must continue to complete attempted credits and maintain a 2.0 quarterly GPA to receive aid.
-If struggling, contact your academic advisor or the Financial Aid Office to find out how we can assist you.
+If struggling, contact your academic advisor or the Financial Aid Office as soon as possible to find out how we can assist you.